mfaizk/whats-trend-1/README.md

 # By Mohd Faiz Khan

-# whats-trend-Landing-Page
+# Whats-trend-Landing-Page

-# Time Taken for completing Project
+# Time Taken for completing this Project
   - 4-5hours

-# What i learn
+# What I learn-

  ## - When i am making this website I learn so much, specially positioning and z-index.